-Dromedaries originated in North America some 3-5 million years ago and were wiped out by human migration into the continent.
+Dromedaries originated in North America around 3 to 5 million years ago and were wiped out by human migration into the continent.

-Despite how closely we associate the Pyramids with camels you will not see Dromedaries represented in hieroglyphs in Giza, being introduced to Egypt only in 640 AD in the wake of the Arab expansion, along with Islam.
+Despite how closely we associate the Pyramids with camels you will never see dromedaries represented in hieroglyphs in Giza.
+They were only introduced to Egypt in 640 AD in the wake of the Arab expansion, along with Islam.

 Dromedaries were domesticated around the time of Moses circa 3,000 years ago in the Arabian peninsular and, according to some, Somalia.

-A third, transparent eyelid protects the eyes of dromedaries during sandstorms, but still allows them to see.
-Curiously they are also able to close their nostrils for the same reason.
+Camels possess a third, transparent eyelid which protects their eyes during sandstorms, but still allows them to see.

 Dromedaries have oval rather than round blood cells.
-Their shape helps their blood to flow even when dehydrated and more viscous.
+During periods of dehydration when their blood is more viscous, this oval shape helps the blood to flow evenly around their bodies.

-They can lose up to 25% of their body weight due to sweating.
+Camels can lose up to 25% of their body weight through sweating.